Laura-O/WCA-modals/README.md

 <img src="images/cutoff1.png" width="600">

 #### Choose a format
 To change this, the format of the combined round has to be chosen.
-The right side represents the format that was chosen for the round:
+The right side represents the format that was chosen for the round (in the time limit form):

 <img src="images/cutoff-choose-format.png" width="600">